9dots/9dots.io-pages/OcIwayL.md

 views: 0
 published: true
 type: lesson
 blurb: "This lesson will give students an understanding of the importance of a well designed #website to attract an audience.
-Students do a gallery walk to look at various websites.
-Students analyze the websites and discuss what makes a good website.
+Students do a gallery walk to look at various websites, analyze the websites, and discuss what makes a good website.
 Students demonstrate learning by developing ideas for their own website."
 org: 9dots
 objective:
   - Define an application